What Pound Test Leader Is Best For Steelhead?

 What Pound Test Leader Is Best For Great Lakes Steelhead?

-Ok, I will be straight up with you, 80 percent of the time you break off when you are using 8 pound or 10-pound test line it is human error.
+Ok, I will be straight up with you, 80 percent of the time if an angler breaks off when using 8 pound or 10-pound test line it is angler error.
 You may not like to hear that but it’s true and I say this because as a guide, I have watched hundreds of guys break fish off that they shouldn’t have.

 The other 20 percent of the time the line breaks it’s due to damage to the line from rocks or fish teeth.